 There are many books and articles on how to write fiction.
 Most are of no help to me (Stephen King’s On Writing is an exception).
 The problem with advice from authors is they like to write lots of words.

 I’ve spent considerable time compiling the fewest number of requirements for attractive, compelling, and immersive stories.
-I tried to reduce the list to three items because human beings can remember at most three things at a time.
+Human beings can remember at most three things at a time.
 Hence the story of The Three Little Pigs and not The Fifteen Little Pigs.

 If you work out of order, you’ll waste time because you’ll have to tear up much of your work on meeting Requirements 3 and 4 as you make your story comply with Requirements 1 and 2.